 For Transmit OFF power and Power control, the framework and requirements for existing TN UE can be reused for satellite UE.
 The transmit OFF power is -50 dBm for 20MHz.

-Since handheld UE always transmits the maximum output power for satellite access scenario based on the NR NTN calibration summary in R4-2115628, FFS whether relaxed value needed or not based on existing TN UE requirements
+Since handheld UE always transmits the maximum output power for satellite access scenario based on the NR NTN calibration summary in R4-2115628, FFS whether relaxed value is needed or not based on existing TN UE requirements

 7.4.2.2.4 Frequency error